This advice applies to England. Change country

 A driving licence is needed to drive most vehicles on the public road.
 Licences are issued by the Driver Vehicle Licensing Agency (DVLA).
 The address of the Agency is Customer Enquiries (Drivers) Unit, Swansea SA6 7JL.
 Tel: 0300 790 6802.
 Application forms are available from the DVLA and from post offices.

-For more information, see Driving Licences.
+For more information, see the Driving Licences section on GOV.UK.

 Anyone who gives professional paid instruction in driving a vehicle must be registered as an Approved Driving Instructor or hold a trainee’s licence to give instruction.
 Further information and driving instructor starter packs are available from the Driving Standards Agency Customer Service Centre, PO Box 280, Newcastle-Upon-Tyne, NE99 1FP.
 Tel: 0300 200 1122 to apply in English or 0300 200 1133 to apply in Welsh.